apache/superset/superset-embedded-sdk/README.md

 # Superset Embedded SDK

-The Embed SDK allows you to embed dashboards from Superset into your own app, using your app's authentication.
+The Embedded SDK allows you to embed dashboards from Superset into your own app, using your app's authentication.

 Embedding is done by inserting an iframe, containing a Superset page, into the host application.